 Attacks also in France, Kuwait

-Tunisia's nightmare came on the same day as at least two fatal terrorist attacks in other countries.
+Tunisia’s nightmare came the same day as at least two fatal terrorist attacks in other countries.

 A man caused an explosion at a chemical plant near Lyon in southeastern France after having beheaded his boss and leaving the head hanging on a fence, French officials said.
 Authorities detained the suspect.

-And ISIS has claimed responsibility for an apparent bomb blast at the Shiite-affiliated Al-Sadiq mosque in Kuwait's capital during Friday prayers, leaving at least 25 dead and more than 200 injured.
+And ISIS claimed responsibility for an apparent bomb blast at the Shiite-affiliated Al-Sadiq mosque in Kuwait’s capital during Friday prayers, leaving at least 27 dead and more than 200 wounded.

-Spain raised its terror alert -- to 4 on a 1-to-5 scale, with the higher numbers indicating a bigger threat -- in light of the three attacks, Spanish Interior Minister Jorge Ferandez said.
+Spain raised its terror alert in light of the three attacks, the country’s interior minister, Jorge Ferandez, said.
 Other leaders, like British Prime Minister David Cameron, reacted as well.